Buying A Karate Uniform (Gi) guide to choosing the correct suit. 0

 Cracked Ice pattern – a design element usually used on windows in Asian architecture.
 The technique takes incredible amount of skill to master.

-I love the simplicity and minimalistic look of Japanese Family Crests.
-We decided that Budo Online can stand for something more than just a shop, it’s a community of martial artists, sharing their experiences and helping each other.
+I love the simplicity and minimalist look of Japanese Family Crests.
+We decided that Budo Online can stand for something more than just a store, it’s a community of martial artists, sharing their experiences and helping each other.

 Cracked Ice pattern on a window at Lion Grove Garden, Suzhou.

-Colour inspiration came from this photo (I believe it was taken by Mary Harrsch).
+Colour inspiration came from Boro & Shibori (earliest cloth dyeing technique), that can be seen in this photo (I believe it was taken by Mary Harrsch).
 This stunning Sashiko was made back in 1780 during the Edo Period.

 Budo Online logo on Noren – a traditional Japanese fabric divider.
 (Based on a photo by U3K-Y)